 Meet Anna

-Anna is a registered psychologist and clinical registrar who has experience supporting children, young people, and adults.
+Anna is a clinical registrar who has experience supporting children, young people, and adults.
 She aims to empower her clients and foster a therapeutic space centered around warmth, authenticity, and safety.

 Originally from New Zealand, Anna completed undergraduate and postgraduate studies in the USA and the UK before commencing her studies in Australia.
-She was also a dedicated athlete who competed internationally in rowing, representing New Zealand, as well as the University of Cambridge in The Boat Race.
+She was also a dedicated athlete who was a national representative and competed internationally.

 About Anna